Frequently Asked Questions

 Yes, the Clearinghouse encourages requests for improvements to the Client system making the system perform as much as possible in your agencies efforts to collect these delinquent debts.

-31. How does a local government entity know that there is a file from the Clearinghouse after a setoff process was run at the N.C.
-Department of Revenue?
+28. How does a local government entity know that there is a file from the Clearinghouse after a setoff process was run at the NC Department of Revenue?

 The Clearinghouse sends an electronic mail message to the local government entity.
 The message will have the instructions about accessing the file and updating the local government's computer system.